Arctic Circle Fall Safari

 Day 5: Again, but the other way around.

 Today you can sleep in before we return to Dawson.
 Again the amazing views of the colourful mountains along the road will keep you clicking away!
 In Dawson City we can go up to the Midnight Dome to see the Northern Lights.
-(Lunch included)
+(Bagged lunch included)

 Day 6: Was that a toe in my drink?